 Three weeks before getting married, most brides are stressing over final dress fittings, making final arrangements with the caterer and excitedly counting down the days before they say ‘I do.'
 For Olathe resident Kelly Long, the weeks before her wedding were spent in doctors' offices and the hospital, dealing with the news of a breast cancer diagnosis at age 31.

-Kelly's gynecologist, Dr. Gina Petelin with Olathe Women's Center, first noticed the lump in one of her breasts during a routine well-woman exam in April 2014.
+Kelly's gynecologist, Gina Petelin, MD, with Olathe Women's Center, first noticed the lump in one of her breasts during a routine well-woman exam in April 2014.
 Dr. Petelin ordered a mammogram, ultrasound and needle biopsy.

-Kelly was out of town, traveling for her job when surgeon Dr. Craig Anderson with Midwest Surgical Associates called to deliver the news - the biopsy confirmed the lump in her breast was cancerous.
+Kelly was out of town, traveling for her job when surgeon Craig Anderson, MD, FACS, with Olathe Health Midwest Surgical Associates called to deliver the news - the biopsy confirmed the lump in her breast was cancerous.

 "My first thought was, ‘I don't have time for this - I'm getting married in three weeks!'" laughed Kelly.
 "In fact, I went back to work after the call.
 It took a little while for the news to sink in."